gitops-jml/gitops-with-rhacm/README.md

 - create a namespace to host the credentials\
 `oc new-project rhacm-credentials`
 - create a crendential for Tower ( https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html/credentials/credentials#creating-a-credential-for-ansible )
-- create a secret in the same namespace as the subscription
+- create a secret in the same namespace as the subscription.
+You can use `oc apply` with the following content:
 ```
 apiVersion: v1
 kind: Secret
 metadata:
   name: toweraccess
-  namespace: same-as-subscription
+  namespace: petclinic
 type: Opaque
 stringData:
   token: ansible-tower-api-token
   host: https://ansible-tower-host-url
 ```
+- look at the posthook directory under gitops-with-rhacm/deployables/apps/apps-group1/petclinic/prod.
+This is the definition of the job that will be launched after the deployment of the subscription
+- create the RHACM Custom resources for a new prod application from files\
+`cd gitops-with-rhacm/rhacm-def/apps/apps-group1/petclinic/; oc apply -f prod`

 UC6: Deploy CP4I
 ---------------------------------------
 - create the channel\